genesis-community/jumpbox-genesis-kit/MANUAL.md

   authenticated via SSH keys; you cannot set up password-based user authentication.

+  You can also specify the array of users in a separate YAML file, and specify the `users_file` parameter to specify the name of that file, relative to the directory containing the environment file.
+  These two methods can be used together, but if doing so, ensure the `users` parameter has as its first entry a `- ((append))` array operator.

 ## Deployment Parameters

 - `jumpbox_disk_pool` - The persistent disk pool that the jumpbox